 “Somewhere along the way your brain learned that fear kept you safe on the plane.
 You got scared, and you got what you wanted—to land safely—so your brain decided subconsciously that the trick of being scared worked.”

 “Maybe your subconscious learned a lesson incorrectly, and it’s time to learn the truth.
 The best way I know to do that is to act courageously and experience the fruit for myself.
 My plan is to praise where I used to fear and teach my brain how well that works.”-Jess Connolly, “Take It Too Far”

 I love the idea she proposes that we can teach our brains not to fear by teaching them how well praise works.

-After all, it is hard to keep a smile off your face when speaking words of praise!
+After all, it’s hard to keep a smile off your face when speaking words of praise!

 Praise helps us rest assured that no matter what we face in life, God is good.
 He loves us.
-And He wants good for us.
+And He is with us.